moengage/moengage-segment-integration/README.md

 * [Release Notes](https://developers.moengage.com/hc/en-us/articles/4403896795540-Changelog)

+### Identify
+Use [identify](https://segment.com/docs/connections/sources/catalog/libraries/mobile/kotlin-android/#identify) to track user-specific attributes.
+It is equivalent to tracking user attributes on MoEngage.
+MoEngage supports traits supported by Segment as well as custom traits.
+If you set traits.id, we set that as the Unique ID for that user.

+### Track
+Use [track](https://segment.com/docs/connections/sources/catalog/libraries/mobile/kotlin-android/#track) to track events and user behavior in your app.
+This will send the event to MoEngage with the associated properties.
+Tracking events is essential and will help you create segments for engaging users.

+### Reset
+Reset
+If your app supports the ability for a user to log out and log in with a new identity, then you’ll need to call [reset](https://segment.com/docs/connections/sources/catalog/libraries/mobile/kotlin-android/#reset) for the Analytics client.

 ### Example App

-To build and run the example application you need to add your `write_key` from the Segment Dashboard and MoEngage App Id to the `local.properties` file
+To build and run the `kotlin-example` application you need to add your `write_key` from the Segment Dashboard and MoEngage App Id to the `local.properties` file

 ```
 segmentWriteKey=[your_write_key]